DDS Protocol Analyzer

 Non-Intrusive Capture and Analysis

 GL supports non-intrusive monitoring and analysis of DDS frames using T1 Analyzer hardware.
-The captured data can be decoded and analysed by GL’s DDS Protocol Analyzer (Item No: XX102).
+The captured data can be decoded and analyzed by GL’s DDS Protocol Analyzer (Item No: XX102).
 Currently the analyzer supports 9.6 kbps data rates only.

 GL Communications supports real-time and offline DDS Protocol Analyzer (Pre-requisites: GL's field proven T1 internal PCI based analyzer cards or USB Laptop T1 based analyzer external units, required licenses and Windows® 7 or above Operating System).
 This helps in real-time and proactive monitoring and analysis.